Orbit Fitting

 Build an UncertainState from a state with isotropic diagonal uncertainties.

-The covariance is initialised to a diagonal matrix with the given pos_sigma (AU) and vel_sigma (AU/day) on the diagonal.
+The covariance is initialized to a diagonal matrix with the given pos_sigma (AU) and vel_sigma (AU/day) on the diagonal.
 Useful for seeding MCMC from an IOD candidate.

 The input state is automatically re-centered to the solar system barycenter if needed.